brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 Well, the necessary bits.
 Why draw a single rectangle, when you can draw a bagillion?

 ![Many Rectangles](images/intrographics_lotsofrectangles.png "Drawing lots and lots of rectangles")

+So what do we need to do to create a digital version of a paint brush without needing much other than our basic recipes for shapes?
+We need a canvas that doesn't constantly erase itself. [`ofSetBackgroundAuto`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page") allows us to stop openFrameworks from clearing the screen on each update.